 The town was also once home to the Eskridge Hotel, a 30-room inn built in 1907 by a traveling cotton salesman to serve railroad passengers traveling between Dallas and Oklahoma City.
 The lodge was declared the finest hotel in what is now the I-35 corridor.
 It became famous for comfortable beds and chicken dinners.
 It closed in 1970 and the building is now a local history museum.

 However, what Wynnewood is best known for is tornadoes.

-Wynnewood has also been the setting for a storm of controversy that past couple years.
-The Greater Wynnewood Exotic Animal Park is here.
-That’s the zoo featured in the 2020 Netflix document “Tiger King.”
+Wynnewood was also the home of the Greater Wynnewood Exotic Animal Park.
+That’s the zoo featured in the 2020 Netflix documentary “Tiger King.”

 The park was once owned by Joseph Maldonado-Passage, who went by the moniker of “Joe Exotic.”
 The wild animal complex is now closed to the public after the U.S. Department of Agriculture did not renew its license after it expired in August 2020.
 In late May 2021, federal authorities removed the last of the 68 big cats that were housed at the park.

 Inside are weather-related artifacts, including the first Doppler weather console, weather measurement technology and cars damaged by tornadoes.
 Its purpose is to tell the history of meteorology as well as be a learning center for weather and science.

 The area around Norman was originally one of the places in the 1830s where the U.S. government sent members of the Five Civilized Tribes, a term used by European settlers to describe the Cherokee, Chickasaw, Choctaw, Creek and Seminole.
 These were tribes thought to be “civilized” because they had adopted some European customs and generally had peaceful relationships with white settlers.